dwMilo/game-websites/README.md

 - discord server
 - youtube  in description
 - Fill out the form to help me make the server and get a special role on the server https://forms.gle/R4crLe9zBcGT4cfa6

+This site was built by me and my friend [Youtube](https://youtube.com/dx7h/).